Your child’s positive self-esteem is one that you can start building from they are a toddler.

 Catch your child being good.
 This is a quick and easy way to boost your child’s self-esteem.

 Set small goals that your child can easily attain.
-Focus on one small step until it is achieved consistently, and then add something else.
+Focus on a tiny step until it is achieved consistently, and then add something else.

 Start when they are young, and life is much easier when they get older.